FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 SKU** or you can also use a Fabric trial capacity.
 The screenshot above shows a Fabric trial shown by the code **[FT1]**.
-If you do not see a Fabric-enabled capacity in the capacities list, you must acquire one before continuing with the setup of this application.
+If you do not see a Fabric-enabled capacity in the capacities list, you must acquire one before continuing with these setup instructons.
+That's because the **FabricSolutionDeployment** sample application cannot demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.

 > If you are using a Fabric trial account, this makes it more difficult (but not impossible) to test deployment workflows using a service principal.
 That's because you cannot grant trial capacity